 So if you’ve neglected to file your Roth IRA election with the CRA and you haven’t made any contributions while a resident of Canada, you should be in good shape.
 Talk to your CPA, but you should be able to file the election and be all set.

-That highlighted portion is really important, though.
+That highlighted portion above is really important, though.
 If you have made contributions while resident of Canada, it’s a different story.
 You may not be able to file an election, and there isn’t a mechanism to undo the Canadian contribution, as per this CRA response shared by Video Tax News.

 Subparagraph 3(b) of Article XVIII of the Treaty provides that the term "pensions" generally includes a Roth IRA, within the meaning of section 408A of the Code.
 However, if a Canadian Contribution is made to a Roth IRA, subparagraph 3(b) also provides that part of the Roth IRA will cease to be considered a "pension"...Neither the Act nor the Treaty provides any mechanism by which a Canadian Contribution, or the negative tax ramifications of a Canadian Contribution, can be reversed or rectified.

-Again, I would absolutely encourage you to talk to an experienced crossborder CPA in this situation, but the response above doesn’t sound promising.
+Again, I would absolutely encourage you to talk to an experienced cross-border CPA in this situation, but the response above doesn’t sound promising.
 Regardless, it definitely emphasizes the importance of not contributing to a Roth IRA after moving to Canada.
 From the CRA’s perspective, the minute a Canadian contribution hits a Roth IRA, the account is effectively split.
 The balance that existed up to that first Canadian contribution can be withdrawn tax-free, but the subsequent income, and all withdrawals beyond that balance, are taxable.

 As per the CRA: